aws/amazon-chime-sdk-js/guides/19_Video_Codecs.md

 This implies the following:
 * Ignoring other restrictions, the sending client will transmit video into the meeting using the H.264 video codec.
 * The sending client *will not* fallback to any other codec if another attendee joins without an H.264 decoder (which may occur on some browsers, see notes below).
 That receiving attendee will not receive this video.
-* If the sending client does not support encoding H.264, then it will fall back to any video codec it supports, that is also supported by the meeting.
-Currently that would be VP8 only.
+* If the sending client does not support encoding H.264, then it will fall back to any video codec that the browser supports (even though it wasn't set via `setVideoCodecSendPreferences`), that is also supported by the meeting (currently this meeting level configuration is not exposed).
+As meetings at this time support only H.264 CBP and VP8, that means the client would fall back to VP8.

 For more complex fallback behavior, consider the following example:
 ```